serokell/serokell-util/serokell-style.md

 Always use explicit import lists or `qualified` imports for standard and third party libraries.
 Try to use `qualified` imports only if import list is big enought or there are conflicts in names.
 This makes the code more robust against changes in these libraries.
+Exceptions:
-Exception: _The Prelude_.
+1. _The Prelude_.
+2. Modules that only reexports stuff from other modules

 If `import` is unqualified then put _11 spaces_ between `import` keyword and module name (e.g. length of `qualified` + 2).